Watch: My Favorite International Spy & Political Thrillers. By Dish Stanley

 Argo (Netflix 2012 Film) is based on the true story of the 1979 Iranian hostage crisis.
 Depicts the CIA’s rescue of the six American civilians who escaped the takeover of the US Embassy in Tehran.
 Both riveting and darkly humorous, since the rescue involved a ridiculous fictitious scheme to film a sci-fi thriller in Iran.
 Watch the trailer here.

-Eye in the Sky (PrimeVideo 2015) is A British thriller exploring the ethics of drone warfare, starring Alan Rickman (in his last live-action movie, may he R.I.P.) and Helen Mirren.
+Eye in the Sky (PrimeVideo 2015) is a British thriller exploring the ethics of drone warfare, starring Alan Rickman (in his last live-action movie, may he R.I.P.) and Helen Mirren.
 A multinational team works from abroad to thwart two suicide bombers in an attack on civilian targets in Nairobi, but in doing so risk killing a young impoverished girl selling her Mother’s home-baked bread.
-Absolutely gripping, while at the same time being a very fine military procedural drama.
+Absolutely gripping, while at the same time a very fine military procedural drama.
 Watch the trailer here.

 If you love me as much as I love you (and I really do love you!), then please help me grow by forwarding this {love} Letter to a friend!
 And I'd love to have you join us on instagram, facebook & twitter.